pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 You can view orders by navigating to :navpath:Your event: → :fa3-shopping-cart: Orders:.

 Only delete transactions if they are unrelated to the event you are hosting and no matching order can be found.
+If a transaction has been imported before, it is recognized as a duplicate and ignored upon repeated import, even if the original entry has been deleted.